-- provide adequate food, clothing and shelter (including exclusion from home or abandonment); - protect a child from physical and emotional harm or danger; - ensure adequate supervision (including the use of inadequate care-givers); or - ensure access to appropriate medical care or treatment.
+- Provide adequate food, clothing and shelter (including exclusion from home or abandonment). - Protect a child from physical and emotional harm or danger. - Ensure adequate supervision (including the use of inadequate care-givers). - Ensure access to appropriate medical care or treatment.